SERBIAN ORTHODOX CHURCHES IN BELGRADE

 The Cathedral church of St. Michael the Archangel, located in the heart of the historical area, is one of Belgrade’s most recognisable landmarks.
 You can see its bell tower from many different parts of the city, overlooking the nearby confluence of the Sava and Danube rivers.

-Built in 1840, it is one of the most important places of worship in the country.
-But, that role of the Belgrade’s main cathedral church will go the Saint Sava church.
+Built in 1840, it was one of the most important places of worship in the country.
+But, the role of the Belgrade’s main cathedral church now belongs to the Saint Sava church.

 If you visit just one Serbian Orthodox church in Belgrade, I suggest that you visit this one.
 It’s conveniently located and it’s also one of the most beautiful ones.